l7mp/learning-go/99-labs/02-webapps/README.md

-# Deploying a web app into Kubernetes
+# Deploying web applications into Kubernetes

-In this lab we build a simple web app in Go and learn how to deploy it into Kubernetes.
+During this lab, we will build a simple web app in Go and learn how to deploy it into Kubernetes.
 Each section is closed with an exercise and a test that you can run to check whether you successfully completed the exercise.

 ## Table of Contents